 Want a different way to make learning to read fun?
 All you need is clothespins and paint sticks, and your child will have some hands-on learning tools for spelling, alphabetical order, and sight word practice.
 An added bonus is that opening and closing the spring-type clothespins is a great strengthening exercise for the fine motor muscles that kids need to master handwriting.
-Go here to check out all of our clothespin crafts.

 What You Do: